 There I was, Wednesday night, dolling myself up for my date with Dan.
 I spent over 15 minutes primping and I even brushed my hair.
 The date was purposefully planned in between dropping my daughter off for gymnastics and needing pick her back up 4 1/2 hours later.
 Well 3 1/2 hours because her grades were slipping, and I was not usually allowing her stay the whole time.
 The perfect plan for an out.
 I learned my lesson with Mike.
 There has to be a timeframe.
 So I arranged to meet Dan at Firestone’s at 6 and told him that I had to depart by 7, even though I really had until 8.
 Sheer brilliance for just about any circumstance.

-I took my place at the bar and waited patiently for Dan to arrive and ordered a Stella.
+I took my place at the bar and, waiting patiently for Dan to arrive, I ordered a Stella.
 Once he arrived, I offered a hug.
 It felt natural.
 Should I read into this or am I just becoming more comfortable in general with greeting a stranger?
 He ordered a soda water with lime.
 We exchanged some pleasantries while awaiting our order.
 I shared that my evening was short because I had to pick up my kid.
 He shared that his evening was long because he had a 9 pm tennis match still to play.

 His drink arrived and I curiously asked, “Why not a beer-is your tennis match super competitive?”
 He tipped his head slightly to the right, held his soda water with a lime on the rim up to the left side of his face and said, “I am a recovering alcoholic.
 I hope you are ok with that.”